kupiakos/design-explorations/size_comparison/README.md

 The application blinks an LED until a button is pressed; while the button is held down the blinking stops.

+Build with `./build.sh`

 ## Results

+### Update by @kupiakos

+Updated to run on a modern nightly with stable asm.
+It somewhat more closely resembles Tock 2 syscalls, though not completely.

+TODO: determine why the sizes are different, reproduce the same methodology as @jrvanwhy.

 ### Summary